monash-emu/AuTuMN/README.md

 ## Formatting

-The codebase can be auto-formatted using [Black](https://github.com/psf/black):
+The codebase can be auto-formatted using [Black](https://github.com/psf/black).
+You can auto-format the code as follows, this will never break anything:

 ```
-./scripts/format.ps1
+black .
 ```

 ## Input data